wp-plugins/namaste-lms/readme.txt

 - Fixed problem with [namaste-enroll] shortcode and the new course pre-requisites
 - Added setting to show / hide courses in blog and home pages (default is off)
 - Added filers for course access to allow other plugins to add conditions
+- Added shortcode to publish a button that lets student mark lesson as completed themselves

 = Version 1.3 =
 - The URL slugs "namaste-lesson" and "namaste-course" are now translate-able so you can use your own URL rewrites